-Faculty, staff, parents, and other community members are often among the first to become concerned about the well-being of a student.
+Faculty, staff, peers, parents, and other community members are often among the first to become concerned about the well-being of a student.
 There are a number of options to consider when deciding how to get the student the assistance the student needs.

 If you have urgent concerns about the safety of a student or the community, call 911 or UNC Charlotte Police and Public Safety at 704‑687‑2200.
 Police personnel can help arrange immediate assistance.